sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS student guide - Data Platform upgrade and migration.md

 **Business needs**

-Directions: With all participants at your table, answer the following questions and list the answers on a flip chart:
+Directions: With all participants at your table, answer the following questions, and list the answers on a flip chart:

 1. Who should you present this solution to?
 Who is your target customer audience?
-Who are the decision makers?
+Who are the decision-makers?

 2. What customer business needs do you need to address with your solution?